BV-BRC/BV-BRC-Docs/docroot/cli_tutorial/command_list/p3-pick.rst

 The single positional parameter is the number of rows to pick.

 The standard input may be overridden by the command-line options given in :ref:`cli-input-options`.
+The following additional options may be specified.

+- nohead

+ Input file has no headers.